4. Session tracking

 if(path.equals("")) path="/";

-// the pattern to search for in the HTTP headers
+// the model searched for in HTTP headers

-// the pattern to search for in the HTML code
+// the model searched for in the HTML code

-// a boolean indicating the result of the counter search
+// a Boolean giving the result of the counter search

 try{

-// make the N calls to the server
+// we make N calls to the server

 // connect to the server